WCKL (FM): Sale to EMF

 In January 2018, as part of Cumulus Media's bankruptcy proceedings, the company requested that a U.S. Bankruptcy Court release the company from several "extremely unprofitable" contracts, including its LMAs with WLUP-FM and WKQX.
 Cumulus stated that under the agreement, which carries a monthly fee of $600,000, the company had lost $8.4 million on the two Merlin stations.

 On March 5, 2018, Merlin Media sold WLUP-FM to Educational Media Foundation (EMF) for $21.5 million; with the sale, EMF announced it would convert the station to non-commercial educational status.
 The sale was prompted by Cumulus Media's Chapter 11 bankruptcy filing, in which it was determined that Cumulus would not proceed with the existing LMA or a sale of WLUP-FM from Merlin to Cumulus.
 The move gives EMF its second full-power outlet in Chicago; the organization also owns translators and lower-power stations in the market.
-On March 6, Cumulus ended manned operations on WLUP-FM and the entire air staff was dismissed; however, the Mancow show continued via its independent online streaming platform.
+On March 6, Cumulus ended staffed operations on WLUP-FM and the entire air staff was dismissed; however, the Mancow show continued via its independent online streaming platform.
 An automated playlist of music continued until March 10 at midnight, when EMF took control of the frequency from Merlin under a new LMA and assumed the K-Love schedule carried by future sister station WJKL (94.3 FM).
 Cumulus also retained the WLUP-FM call sign, warehousing it on an existing station in Cambridge, Minnesota.
 Merlin retained the "Loop" intellectual property and transitioned that branding to WKQX-HD2 in a fully automated form.

 The sale of WLUP-FM also ended the annual "Loopfest", a sponsored event the most recent version of which was planned for August 3, 2018 at Hollywood Casino Amphitheatre, with Lynyrd Skynyrd to support their final tour with .38 Special and the Marshall Tucker Band.
 WLUP-FM informed listeners who bought tickets that the event was canceled immediately after the station announced it the previous February, despite leaving event details on its website while not indicating who may take over the sponsorship.

 Upon hearing the news of the sale, Steve Dahl pointed to WLUP-FM's legacy and heritage, saying: